What is Fast Fashion?

 INSIDE H&M COMMERCIAL BAY

 The term “fast fashion” is used to describe the business model used by some of the world’s most popular retail clothing stores such as Zara, H&M, and Urban Outfitters to name a very small few (*see 2020 fast fashion brands to avoid list here*).
 The model aims to replicate the freshest trends unveiled during fashion week as fast and as cheaply as possible with the largest profit margin attainable.
-Henceforth, the clothes produced are low quality and sold at a low price, commonly resulting in the life span of the garment being short, ending just in time for the next wave of trends.
+Henceforth, the difference between fast fashion vs. slow fashion is that the clothes produced under the fast fashion system are low quality and sold at a low price, commonly resulting in the life span of the garment being short, ending just in time for the next wave of trends.

 Environmental Impact of Fast Fashion